SAML-Toolkits/ruby-saml/README.md

 #### Audience Validation

 A service provider should only consider a SAML response valid if the IdP includes an <AudienceRestriction>
-element containting an <Audience> element that uniquely identifies the service provider.
+element containing an <Audience> element that uniquely identifies the service provider.
 Unless you specify the `skip_audience` option, Ruby SAML will validate that each SAML response includes an <Audience> element whose contents matches `settings.sp_entity_id`.